 This dish is total comfort.
 Potatoes, cabbage, smoked sausage, and a tangy homemade mustard vinaigrette.
 I’m in love!
-This One Pan Roasted Kielbasa and Cabbage Dinner is so incredibly easy and gives me everything I need on one plate.
+This Sheet Pan Roasted Kielbasa and Cabbage Dinner is so incredibly easy and gives me everything I need on one plate.
 I know I’ll be making this one often.

 If you can’t find kielbasa, you can probably get away with using just about any smoked sausage here.
 It’s the smokiness that is important because that deep smoky flavor really pulls the ingredients together, so don’t be tempted to use fresh sausage.
 Go smoky.

 If you want to double this recipe, make sure to split everything between two baking sheets so that everything gets ample exposure to hot air.
 Crowded ingredients = soggy vegetables and no delicious browning.
-And you could probably get away without doubling the dressing (I had some left over).
+And you could probably get away without doubling the dressing (I had some leftover).
 BUT this recipe is so easy that if you are doubling it for meal prep purposes, I’d suggest just making a second fresh batch later in the week.
 It’s too easy to not have it fresh!

-One Pan Roasted Kielbasa and Cabbage Dinner
+Sheet Pan Roasted Kielbasa and Cabbage Dinner

 ROASTED KIELBASA AND VEGETABLES